‘This Is Us’ Star Mandy Moore Feels Bad About ‘DWTS’ Choreographer Mandy Moore

 — Yahoo TV (@YahooTV) February 22, 2017

 Moore added that while she has not yet met her name twin face to face, they have exchanged messages on social media.
 In fact, choreographer Mandy Moore even references the name confusion via her Twitter handle, which is @nopenother.
-Her Twitter bio even states: “Nope, I’m not the singer.”

-While Dancing with the Stars fans have heard Mandy Moore’s name for years on the ABC celebrity ballroom competition—the four-time Emmy-nominated choreographer is behind some of the biggest ensemble dance routines performed on the show—she also has an impressive movie resume.
+While Dancing with the Stars fans have heard Mandy Moore’s name for years on the ABC celebrity ballroom competition — the four-time Emmy-nominated choreographer is behind some of the biggest ensemble dance routines performed on the show — she also has an impressive movie resume.
 According to the Hollywood Reporter, Moore choreographed the opening number to this year’s Golden Globe Awards, and she is also the woman behind the dance moves in the hit movies La La Land, Silver Linings Playbook, American Hustle, and Joy.

-In addition to her ongoing work on Dancing with the Stars, Moore works on the rival reality show, So You Think You Can Dance, where she has appeared as a guest judge and was recently named the show’s creative director.
+In addition to her ongoing work on Dancing with the Stars, Moore works on the rival reality show So You Think You Can Dance, where she has appeared as a guest judge and was recently named the show’s creative director.

 ICYMI: My @watchdancetv interview with Mandy Moore about her incredible year & her role on #DWTS this season: https://t.co/6GOzEk7Oha pic.twitter.com/J5b7soLqjb